 Donations to Disaster Appeals, (with Mark Ottoni-Wilhelm & Sarah Smith), forthcoming in The Economics of Philanthropy, (Kimberley Scharf & Mirco Tonin eds.), MIT Press, Cambridge, Massachusetts, 2018.

-Does Size Also Matter for Charities? (with Carlo Perroni and Janne Tukiainen), May 2017.
+Does Size Also Matter for Charities? (with Carlo Perroni and Janne Tukiainen), forthcoming in the Journal of Public Economics, 2019.

 Are Donors Afraid of Core Costs?
-Economies of Scale and Contestability in Charity Markets, (with Carlo Perroni, Ganna Pogrebna and Sarah Sandford), mimeo, August 2017.
+Economies of Scale and Contestability in Charity Markets, (with Carlo Perroni, Ganna Pogrebna and Sarah Sandford), forthcoming in the Economic Journal, 2019.

 More Giving or More Givers?
 The Effects of Tax Incentives on Charitable Donations in the UK, (with Miguel Almunia and Ben Lockwood), CEPR Discussion Paper 12191, Latest version January 2018.